Evolution of perturbed long nonlinear plane, ring and hybrid surface waves: The KdV equation and perturbed plane waves

-The computational parameters can be found in table \ref{table_soliton_perts}, and the corresponding numerical results are shown in figure \ref{pert_comps}.
+where $\xi_0 = {\rm const}$.
+The computation parameters can be found in table~\ref{table_soliton_perts}, and the corresponding numerical results are shown in figure \ref{pert_comps}.

-There is good quantitative agreement between the two solutions around the slow time value $T = 2$.
-The second soliton is emerging, and there is also some extra radiation in the 2D Boussinesq-type system.
-In longer runs, shown for the slow time value $T = 6$, the agreement between the KdV$\theta$ equation and the 2D Boussinesq-type system worsens.
-The main perturbed soliton starts to split sideways, spreading out across the wavefront and in doing so reduces in amplitude in the centre, this feature is not seen in the KdV$\theta$ equation.
-The second soliton has now fissioned of the original soliton, however, it is wider than the prediction of the IST due to not escaping of its radiation until much further in time.
-In the 2D Boussinesq system the second soliton has radiated more than in the KdV$\theta$ regime leading to the noticeable difference.
+{ We solve the 2D Boussinesq--Peregrine system for $t \in [20,120]$ and $\epsilon = 0.05$, where comparison is made to the KdV$\theta$ equation that is solved for $T \in [1,6]$.
+Comparisons can therefore be made at the same time.} There is good quantitative agreement between the two solutions around the slow time value $T = 2$.
+The second soliton is emerging, and there is also some extra radiation in the 2D Boussinesq--Peregrine system.
+In longer runs, shown for the slow time value $T = 6$, the agreement between the KdV$\theta$ equation and the 2D Boussinesq--Peregrine equations worsens.
+The main perturbed soliton starts to split sideways, spreading out across the wavefront and in doing so reduces in amplitude in the centre.
+This feature is not seen in the KdV$\theta$ equation.
+The second soliton has now fissioned from the original soliton, { and the analytical estimates based on the IST give good predictions for the perturbed regions of the main and secondary solitons.} In the 2D Boussinesq--Peregrine equations, the second soliton has radiated more than in the KdV$\theta$ regime, leading to the noticeable difference.
 However, there is still good qualitative agreement between the full parent system and the reduced model, despite the strong perturbation and long propagation time.

-Eventually, all strong, long transverse amplitude perturbations split and travel sideways along the wavefront with two ring wave arcs being radiated as the perturbation travels bidirectionally along the wavefront.
-For long enough perturbations the difference between 2D Boussinesq and KdV$\theta$ equations is consistent with the model and scales as $\textit{O}(\epsilon)$.
-We solve the 2D Boussinesq system where the numerical solution is calculated for $t \in [0,50]$ and the numerical data is simultaneously passed to the KdV$\theta$ equation at $t=2$ and then integrated for $T \in [1,1 + 48\epsilon]$, such that comparisons can be made at the same final time.
-The computation parameters in table \ref{table_soliton_convergence} correspond to the figure \ref{Pert_Convergence}.